bhargpatel/Barclay/README.md

 6. At the instant the light turns from "green" to "red", a car may not start moving to cross the intersection; whether that car just arrived at the intersection or was waiting at that intersection.

-7. The output should be the number of cars that are waiting at the intersection in each direction at each second, for the first 20 seconds.
-Do not make the program wait 20 seconds to produce the output: this is only a simulation, so print the output when it's ready.
+7. The output will be the number of cars that are waiting at the intersection in each direction at each second, for the first 20 seconds.

-This program will give the output according the rules.
+This program will give the output according the aboce rules for 20 seconds.